Vyral/base-template/_posts/2020-02-06-introducing-our-newest-buyers-agent.md

 {% include youtube.html %}

-<center>We&rsquo;re proud to introduce you to Chris, the newest buyer&rsquo;s agent on our team.
-Here&rsquo;s what he had to say about joining Team Lally.&nbsp;</center>
+<center>We're proud to introduce you to Chris, the newest buyer's agent on our team.
+Here's what he had to say about joining Team Lally.&nbsp;</center>

 &nbsp;